katiepestotnik/lesson/sections/part2.md

 #### Programming Fundamentals

-<p>Every programming language can be broken down into core components.
-Having a general framework for this context will help us learn specifics for JavaScript.</p>
+Every programming language can be broken down into core components.
+Having a general framework for this context will help us learn specifics for JavaScript.

 1. Syntax
 - The structure of the commands given to the computer